tiangolo/full-stack-fastapi-couchbase/README.md

   * Webargs: parse, validate and document inputs to the endpoint / route
   * Secure password hashing by default
   * JWT token authentication
-  * SQLAlchemy models (independent of Flask extensions, so they can be used with Celery workers directly)
-  * Basic starting models for users and groups (modify and remove as you need)
+  * Basic starting functionality for users and roles (modify and remove as you need)
-  * Alembic migrations
   * CORS (Cross Origin Resource Sharing)
-* Celery worker that can import and use models and code from the rest of the back end selectively (you don't have to install the complete app in each worker)
+* Celery worker that can import and use code from the rest of the backend selectively (you don't have to install the complete app in each worker)
+* NoSQL CouchDB database that supports direct synchronization for offline-first applications
 * REST back end tests based on Pytest, integrated with Docker, so you can test the full API interaction, independent on the database.
-As it runs in Docker, it can build a new data store from scratch each time (so you can use ElasticSearch, MongoDB, CouchDB, or whatever you want, and just test that the API works)
+As it runs in Docker, it can build a new data store from scratch each time (so you can use ElasticSearch, MongoDB, or whatever you want, and just test that the API works).
 * Easy Python integration with Jupyter Kernels for remote or in-Docker development with extensions like Atom Hydrogen or Visual Studio Code Jupyter
 * Angular front end with:
   * Docker server based on Nginx
   * Docker multi-stage building, so you don't need to save or commit compiled code
   * Docker building integrated tests with Chrome Headless
-* PGAdmin for PostgreSQL database, you can modify it to use PHPMyAdmin and MySQL easily
 * Swagger-UI for live interactive documentation
 * Flower for Celery jobs monitoring
 * Load balancing between front end and back end with Traefik, so you can have both under the same domain, separated by path, but served by different containers